Munster2020/HDIP_CSDA_PROJECT/README.md

 # Project 2020 – Fisher’s Iris Data Set
 ## Programming and Scripting (COMP08049)

+### Problem Statement
+This project deals with Fisher's Iris data set.
+For the project I had to research the data set and write documentation and code in Python to investigate it.
+The approach given was to break the project into several smaller tasks and then plug them together once completed.

 ### Summary
 The Iris flower data set was compiled by Ronald Fisher in the 1930's.
 Fisher was born in London in 1890 and went on to become one of the most highly regarded statisticians of the 20th Century.
 He pioneered the application of statistical procedures to the dsign of scientific experiments.
 In tandem with his work in statistics he was also one of the principal founders of population eugenics.
 His work in biology led to the the geneticist and author Richard Dawkins calling him the greatest biologist since Charles Darwin.